jabrail-chumakov/Multi-floor-navigation-with-ROS2/README.md

 $ ros2 launch my_robot my-robot.launch.py
 $ ros2 run my_robot test.py
 ```
 The first script should run Gazebo and RVIZ in the new windows.
-The second script will run `move_base` launch file, while the last one should open the program itself.
+The second script will move the robot between floors.
+Note: Don't forget to build your workspace before writing these commands above.

 Task objectives